 At Golden Gate Mobile Notary & Apostille, we pride ourselves in offering affordable, reliable and streamlined mobile notary services to the San Francisco Bay Area.
 Making sure your documents are in safe hands is very important to us, which is why offer the highest level of quality and unmatched precision for every notarization we complete.
-Our experienced team is fully licensed, bonded and insured in accordance with State of California, so you can solace in the fact that we take document security and identification seriously.
+Our experienced team is fully licensed, bonded and insured in accordance with State of California, so you can take solace in the fact that we take document security and identification seriously.
 To schedule a service, please either call directly, submit a request via email, or book an appointment online.
 We thank you for visiting our website and look forward to working with you soon!

 San Francisco – $55+